josephwright/josephwright.github.io/_posts/2011-11-27-font-schemes-and-latex3.md

 {\bf Some {\it text}}
 ```

-will have ‘Some’ in bold, but ‘text’ in mid-weight italics.
-LaTeX2e introduced the ‘New Font Selection Scheme’ (NFSS), which provides a method for managing fonts in a way that is likely to be more logical for the user.
+will have 'Some' in bold, but 'text' in mid-weight italics.
+LaTeX2e introduced the 'New Font Selection Scheme' (NFSS), which provides a method for managing fonts in a way that is likely to be more logical for the user.
 Thus

 ```latex
 {\bfseries Some {\itshape text}}